cstkennedy/Phase-3-Brainstorming-Web-Analysis/Pseudocode.md

 # ReportManager

 The `ReportManager` is primarily a convenience class.
-It creates all three `ReportWriter`s, handles passing them the data, and then forwards and `Exception`s to the calling code (`main` in our case).
+It creates all three `ReportWriter`s, handles passing them the data, and then forwards any `Exception`s to the calling code (`main` in our case).

 ```java